airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_VERTEX.md

 3. If any of the six forms don't actually need this dropdown in practice, confirm and drop it — narrower scope may be faster than a full groups-based migration.
+4. Remove the `user.networks` read path from `permissionService.ts` (see
+   above) — treat this as higher priority than the six forms, since it's a silent access issue rather than a visible one.

 ## Timeline